decodelabs/wellspring/docs/meta/spec.md

 - **Development tools** that need to inject autoloaders for debugging or code generation.
 - **Testing frameworks** that need to control autoloader order for test isolation.

-Wellspring is intended to be used whenever a Decode Labs package or application needs to:

-- register autoloaders with explicit priority control,
-- prevent duplicate autoloader registration,
-- maintain autoloader order even when SPL functions are used directly.
+Wellspring is intended to be used whenever a Decode Labs package or application needs to register autoloaders with explicit priority control, prevent duplicate autoloader registration, or maintain autoloader order even when SPL functions are used directly.

 ---